 Unhappy with our service?

-We try to get everything right first time but appreciate this isn’t always the case.
-If you’re unhappy with any element of our service, please talk to us and we’ll do what we can to resolve your concerns as quickly as possible.
-Contact us on 0333 207 9283 or email firstname.lastname@example.org
+We always try to get everything right first time, but we know this isn’t always possible and we'd like the opportunity to put things right.
+Please get in touch with us in the first instance if you're unhappy with any aspect of our service to see what we can do to resolve any issues for you as quickly as possible.

 For customers in Scotland

-If you remain dissatisfied, you can ask the Scottish Public Services Ombudsman (SPSO) to look at your complaint.
 The SPSO is the final stage for complaints about public services in Scotland.
-The SPSO cannot normally look at complaints:
+Please note the SPSO will not usually look at complaints: